Grand Rapids, Minnesota

-Grand Rapids is a city in Itasca County, Minnesota, United States, and it is the county seat.
-The population is 11,126 according to the 2020 census.
+Grand Rapids is a city in, and the county seat of, Itasca County, Minnesota, United States.
+The population was 11,126 at the 2020 census.
 The city is named for the 3.5 mi long rapids in the Mississippi River which was the uppermost limit of practical steamboat travel during the late 19th century.
 Today the rapids are hidden below the dam of UPM Paper Company.

 History

 Grand Rapids became a logging town, as the Mississippi River provided an optimal method of log shipment to population centers.
-Blandin paper mill opened in 1902.
-The Forest History Center is a State Historic Site and a living history museum that recreates life as it was in a turn of the 20th century logging camp.
+Blandin Paper Mill opened in 1902.
+The Forest History Center, located in Grand Rapids, MN, is a State Historic Site and a living history museum that recreates life as it was in a turn of the 20th century logging camp.
 Costumed interpreters guide visitors through a recreated circa 1890s logging camp to educate the public on the history of white pine logging and its relevance to today's economy.
 Miles of nature trails, educational naturalist programming, and an interpretive museum are also located on the site.

 Old Central School, located in downtown Grand Rapids, was built in 1895 in the Richardsonian Romanesque style of architecture.
-The three story building served as an elementary school from 1895 to 1972.
+The three-story building served as an elementary school from 1895 to 1972.
 A community effort restored the building in 1984 and it now serves as a location for commerce and is listed on the National Register of Historic Places.

-In 1991 Enbridge's Line 3 pipeline ruptured, spilling 1.7 million of gallons of oil into the area, including the Prairie River, in the largest inland oil spill in US history.
+In 1991 Enbridge's Line 3 pipeline ruptured, spilling 1.7 million gallons of oil into the area, including the Prairie River, in the largest inland oil spill in US history.